 There are other ways in which recovering addicts can be positively reinforced to not use.
 Sometimes treatment teams need to get creative and think outside of the box and take into account each client’s needs.

 ABA professionals cannot be the only people to work with addicts.
 Those in addiction treatment need an entire team of psychiatrists, psychologists, medical doctors, nutritionists, and other holistic professionals to help them come up with a plan and stick to recovery.
 Applied behavior analysts can work closely with the treatment team to help teach and enforce positive behaviors and new coping skills.

 What Courses are Included in the Degree Curriculum?

 If you are considering a career as an applied behavior analyst, you will likely earn a master’s degree because it is the standard for management positions in the field.
 Your curriculum may not offer specific alcoholism or drug abuse courses, but they will be included in the study of deviant behaviors.
+That is not to say that you cannot seek those courses out, specifically if you want to work with that population of clients.
 Helping people with addiction problems is critical to successful societal living and that is why, with other pertinent classes, schools include substance abuse courses in behavioral analyst programs.

 Master of Education (M.Ed.) | Northeastern State University